I have Long COVID-related mental health symptoms. Where can I find help and support?

 Support Groups

 Many state, county, and local organizations offer support groups for people experiencing long-term symptoms of COVID-19.
-Conduct a search for Long COVID support groups in your area to learn more.
+Search online for Long COVID support groups in your area to learn more.

 For More Information